whismanoid/max3421-usb-host-example-rpi-6.1.y/README.md

 **TBD: determine MAX891L SET resistor value for 500mA current limit.
 Is this resistor optional?**

+The MAX3421EVKIT board requires a modification to enable driving +5V bus @ 500mA as USB Host.
+Using a micromax prototype board, wire a Maxim MAX891LEUA+ to the EV kit as follows:

+    1. MAX891 pin 1 and 2 IN to +5V (U3 pin 1, or header J3 pin 3)
+    2. MAX891 pin 3 ON~ to GND (U3 pin 2, or header J3 pin 1)
+    3. MAX891 pin 4 GND to GND (U3 pin 2, or header J3 pin 1)
+    4. MAX891 pin 6 FAULT~ to an offboard wire to Raspberry Pi 40pin connector, pin 18 (GPIO24)
+    5. MAX891 pin 7 and 8 OUT to USB Host connector J1-5V (U3 pin 5, or connector J1 pin 1)
+    6. Connect a 0.1uF ceramic bypass capacitor between MAX891 pin 1 IN and pin 4 GND
+    7. Connect a resistor (_______ ohms) betweem MAX891 pin 5 SET and GND

+The value of the resistor between MAX891L SET and GND determines the current limit.
+See MAX891L datasheet, *Setting the Current Limit*.

+Optional: Configure GPIO24 as an input/interrupt?
+Display overcurrent warning if MAX891 FAULT~ asserts low

 **TBD: determine how to configure RPi GPIO24 as an input/interrupt.
 See interrupt_handler.py**

 **TBD: determine how to display overcurrent warning if MAX891 FAULT~ asserts low**

-The MAX3421EVKIT board requires a modification to enable driving +5V bus @ 500mA as USB Host.

-    1. Request sample Maxim MAX891LEUA+
-    2. Using a micromax prototype board, wire the MAX891L to the EV kit as follows:
-       2.1.
-MAX891 pin 1 IN to +5V (U3 pin 1, or header J3 pin 3)
-       2.2.
-MAX891 pin 2 IN to +5V (U3 pin 1, or header J3 pin 3)
-       2.3.
-MAX891 pin 3 ON~ to GND (U3 pin 2, or header J3 pin 1)
-       2.4.
-MAX891 pin 4 GND to GND (U3 pin 2, or header J3 pin 1)
-       2.5.
-MAX891 pin 5 SET to a resistor (_______ ohms), connect other end of that resistor to GND.
-       2.6.
-MAX891 pin 6 FAULT~ to an offboard wire to Raspberry Pi 40pin connector, pin 18 (GPIO24)
-       2.7.
-MAX891 pin 7 OUT to USB Host connector J1-5V (U3 pin 5, or connector J1 pin 1)
-       2.8.
-MAX891 pin 8 OUT to USB Host connector J1-5V (U3 pin 5, or connector J1 pin 1)
-       2.9.
-Connect a 0.1uF ceramic bypass capacitor between MAX891 pin 1 IN and pin 4 GND
-    3. Optional: Configure GPIO24 as an input/interrupt?
-Display overcurrent warning if MAX891 FAULT~ asserts low

-The value of the resistor between MAX891L SET and GND determines the current limit.
-See MAX891L datasheet, *Setting the Current Limit*.

 # Building the project